samuelbwr/meteor-boilerplate/README.md

 # meteor-boilerplate

 A starting point for MeteorJS applications.
-Includes iron-router, Bootstrap 3, Font Awesome, LESS and more.
+Includes flow-router, Bootstrap 3, Font Awesome, LESS and more.

 * [Included Packages](#included-packages)
 * [Installation](#installation)